joefazee/fsc/Readme.md

 *Throughout the development process, I have only used the built-in server*

+I run PHP 8 on my local development.
+You can try 7.4

 1. Database config is in helpers/functions.php `getDbConnection()`
 2. Import `migrations/up.sql` - MySQL
 3. CD into the project directory and run `php -S 127.0.0.1:8080 -t public`